Self-Testing is an appointment-free option for those wanted to be tested for gonorrhea and chlamydia (click here).

 There is no single test for every STD.
 However, UHS can provide confidential testing for a number of STDs, including:

-- Human Immunodeficiency Virus (HIV)- $28 or free of charge through Health Promotion and Wellness
+- Human Immunodeficiency Virus (HIV)- free of charge through Health Promotion and Wellness

 If your visit includes an appointment with a clinician, a separate appointment fee will be charged.
 Fees vary depending on the nature of your visit, what tests are performed, and your insurance coverage.